 Able to encompass a variety of roles, Mr. McKeever has performed Don Pizarro in Skylight Music Theater’s Fidelio, starred as the title role of El Cimarrón with the Center for Contemporary Opera, took on the title role of Verdi’s Macbeth with Opera Company of Middlebury and joined Opera Project Columbus as Michele in Il Tabarro.

-A frequent performer of Rossini, Mr. McKeever was seen with Little Opera Theatre of New York as Don Parmenione in L’occasione fa il ladro, Fernando in Bronx Opera’s critically acclaimed La gazza ladra and with Opera Naples and the North Shore Music Festival singing Figaro in Il barbiere di Siviglia.
+A frequent performer of Rossini, Mr. McKeever was seen with Little Opera Theatre of New York as Don Parmenione in L’occasione fa il ladro, Fernando in Bronx Opera’s La gazza ladra and singing Figaro in Il barbiere di Siviglia with Opera Naples and the North Shore Music Festival.

-Other performances include Valentin in Faust with Winter Opera St. Louis, Escamillo in Carmen with Long Island Opera, Theseus in A Midsummer Night’s Dream in his Opera Naples debut, Der Musiklehrer in Ariadne auf Naxos with St. Petersburg Opera and Jake in the PAB Theatre’s National tour of Porgy and Bess.
+Other roles in his repertoire include Valentin in Faust with Winter Opera St. Louis, Escamillo in Carmen with Long Island Opera, Theseus in A Midsummer Night’s Dream in his Opera Naples debut, Der Musiklehrer in Ariadne auf Naxos with St. Petersburg Opera and Jake in Porgy and Bess with Dayton Opera.

 © Eric McKeever, All Rights Reserved